On this page

 • developmental tasks or needs

-Within the context of these interests, developmentally appropriate activities are planned to extend the children’s thinking and to embed development of preschool skills in the areas of language, literacy, social-emotional development and physical development, encouraging growth in independence and confidence in learning.
+Within the context of these interests, developmentally appropriate activities are planned.
+This extends the children’s thinking while developing critical preschool skills including literacy, social-emotional development and physical development.
+This child-centered approach encourages growth in independence and confidence in learning.

 How do you prepare children to read?
 Do you teach letters?

 The teachers focus on phonological awareness—focusing on the sounds in words which is a strong predictor of later reading success.
-This is done daily through story, rhyme, and music.
-Language development and concept extension through the literature the teachers select also promotes early literacy skills for young children.
-Through playful song, books with rhyme and predictable text, shared writing, and a print-rich classroom, children begin to recognize letters and experiment with sounds associated with letters.
+This is done daily through story, rhyme and music.
+Language development and concept extension, through the literature the teachers select, also promotes early literacy skills for young children.
+Through playful songs, books with rhyme and predictable text, shared writing and a print-rich classroom, children begin to recognize letters and experiment with sounds associated with letters.
 Written words are displayed around the classroom and the teachers use these as tools for learning.
 All activities are planned and developed to address the developmental needs of the learners and promote literacy.

-If my child moves from the 3- or 4-Day AM program to the 4-Day PM or Full-Day program, what will change for my child?
+If my child moves from the 3 or 4-day morning class to the 4-day afternoon class or the full-day program, what will change for my child?

 Will my child be ready for kindergarten?

-Our approach of embedding the learning of concepts and skills within themes or ideas that are interesting and meaningful to the children prepares children for kindergarten.
-If there are developmental areas in which we feel any individual child may need more attention, we communicate this with parents.
+Our approach of embedding the learning of concepts and skills within themes or ideas that are interesting and meaningful to the children prepares them for kindergarten.
+If there are developmental areas in which we feel an individual child may need more attention, we communicate this with parents.
 We are licensed by the Department of Early Education and Care and follow the Early Childhood Program Standards developed by the Early Childhood Advisory Council to the Massachusetts Board of Education.
-We emphasize meeting curriculum objectives in science, technology, engineering, math and art promote growth in skill and content areas to foster later school success in kindergarten.
+We emphasize meeting curriculum objectives in science, technology, engineering, math and art to help foster a successful transition to kindergarten.

 What are your program hours?

-We offer five programs including half-day, full-day and extended-day options.
+We offer four programs including half-day, full-day and extended-day options.

 Please visit our